Opal at a Glance

 Historical & Cultural Significance

 Opal has been treasured since antiquity.
-The ancient Romans valued Opal above all other gemstones, calling it "Cupid Paederos" (child beautiful as love).
-Roman scholar Pliny the Elder wrote that Opal possessed "the fire of the carbuncle, the brilliant purple of the amethyst, and the sea-green of the emerald — all shining together in incredible union."
-Mark Antony reportedly coveted an Opal ring belonging to Senator Nonius so much that he offered an exorbitant sum for it — when Nonius refused, Antony banished him from Rome.
-The unlucky reputation of Opal arose much later, in the 19th century, largely from Sir Walter Scott's novel "Anne of Geierstein" and diamond merchants' efforts to discourage Opal sales.
+The Romans valued it above all other gemstones, calling it "Cupid Paederos" (child beautiful as love).
+Pliny the Elder wrote that Opal had "the fire of the carbuncle, the brilliant purple of the amethyst, and the sea-green of the emerald, all shining together in incredible union."
+Mark Antony wanted an Opal ring belonging to Senator Nonius badly enough to offer a huge sum for it.
+When Nonius refused, Antony banished him from Rome.
+The idea that Opal is unlucky came much later, in the 1800s, mostly from Sir Walter Scott's novel "Anne of Geierstein" and diamond merchants who wanted to cut into Opal sales.

 Symbolism

-• Hope and purity — historically associated with hope, innocence, and spiritual light
+- ✦Hope and purity: historically linked to hope, innocence, and spiritual light

-• Transformation and spontaneity — its shifting colors represent the beauty of embracing change
+- ✦Transformation: its colors never hold still, representing the beauty of change

-• Versatility — works with all chakras and elements, adapting to whatever intention is needed
+- ✦Versatility: works with all chakras and elements, adapting to whatever you need

 Folklore & Legends

-Australian Aboriginal dreaming stories tell of the creator coming to Earth on a rainbow to bring the message of peace.
-Where the creator's foot touched the ground, the rocks became alive with all the colors of the rainbow, creating Opal.
-In ancient Greece, Opal was believed to grant the power of prophecy and foresight.
+Australian Aboriginal dreaming stories say the creator came to Earth on a rainbow to bring a message of peace.
+Where the creator's foot touched the ground, the rocks came alive with every color of the rainbow, creating Opal.
+In ancient Greece, people believed Opal granted prophecy and foresight.
 Arabic legends held that Opals fell from heaven during lightning storms.
-Medieval Europeans believed Opal could make the wearer invisible, earning it the nickname "patron of thieves."
-In Indian mythology, the goddess of the rainbow was turned into Opal to preserve her beauty for eternity.
+Medieval Europeans thought Opal could make the wearer invisible, which earned it the nickname "patron of thieves."
+In Indian mythology, the goddess of the rainbow was turned into Opal to preserve her beauty forever.

 Geological Profile